humanmade/altis-cms/docs/xmlrpc.md

 This change won't stop traffic from making requests to XML-RPC, it only disables the functionality in WordPress.

-To block the traffic from reaching the application completely, create a custom NGINX block in `nginx-additions.conf`:
+To block the traffic from reaching the application completely, you can use [custom nginx rules](docs://cloud/nginx-configuration/) in `nginx-additions.conf` to block all access:

 ```
 # Block XMLRPC